scramjetorg/transform-hub/README.md

 ## Install CLI and execute :white_check_mark:

-This command was already done at the end of the [Installation](#installation-:clamp:) section, just before starting the hub.
+Thi installation was already done at the end of the [Installation](#installation-:clamp:) section, just before starting STH.
 But it is worth mentioning, that there are two ways to install the CLI:

-- form the source code.
+- from the source code.
 In the root folder, after building, run the commands:

 ```bash
 npm i -g ./dist/cli # install CLI globally from the source folder